BetterMuSeek

 Fender American Original ’50s Telecaster

 The Fender American Original ’50s Telecaster is a nod to one of the guitars that started it all.
-Built with a solid ash body, the Telecaster offers a bright, twangy tone that is as versatile as it is iconic.
+Built with a solid ash body, the Telecaster offers a bright, twangy tone that is as versatile as iconic.

 Specifications